 Here’s a verse that seems to give no hope to anyone found guilty:

-1 Corinthians 6:9-10 Do you not know that the wicked will not inherit the kingdom of God?
-Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexual offenders nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
+1 Corinthians 6:9-10 Or don’t you know that the unrighteous will not inherit God’s Kingdom?
+Don’t be deceived.
+Neither the sexually immoral, nor idolaters, nor adulterers, nor male prostitutes, nor homosexuals, nor thieves, nor covetous, nor drunkards, nor slanderers, nor extortionists, will inherit God’s Kingdom.

 If we panic, however, it is because we have ripped such verses out of the Bible; reading them in isolation, without adequately considering the rest of Scripture.
 In this case, the answer is in the very next verse:

-1 Corinthians 6:11 And that is what some of you were.
-But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
+1 Corinthians 6:11 Such were some of you, but you were washed.
+But you were sanctified.
+But you were justified in the name of the Lord Jesus, and in the Spirit of our God.

 To understand what God means by, for example, an unpardonable sin, it is essential to interpret it in the light of God’s forgiving heart, and his ability to forgive through Christ, and his inability to forgive outside of faith in Christ.
-If, however, instead of reading the Bible in sync with God’s heart, we read it while letting ourselves be dominated by a condemning conscience or by fear that Jesus is not ‘able to save completely those who come to God through him,’ (Hebrews 7:25) we will repeatedly get it wrong.
+If, however, instead of reading the Bible in sync with God’s heart, we read it while letting ourselves be dominated by a condemning conscience or by fear that Jesus is not ‘able to save to the uttermost those who draw near to God through him’ (Hebrews 7:25) we will repeatedly get it wrong.

 Although the full revelation of Scripture helps us see the heart of God, there are spiritual and psychological factors that can hinder us.
 For example, feeling sure of God’s forgiving nature is particularly difficult for people who themselves are harsh and unforgiving.
 Sadly, it is also difficult for some people brought up by harsh, judgmental parents or suffering psychological afflictions such as Generalized Anxiety Disorder (free-floating anxiety can be misinterpreted as being unable to be freed from guilt), Obsessive Compulsive Disorder (which can cause a condemning conscience and/or uncontrollable, blasphemous thoughts), major depression, bipolar disorder, schizophrenia or delusional disorder.
 And not everyone suffering from such an affliction has been diagnosed.
 Treating such illnesses and correcting spiritual problems will help people read the Bible in a way that is closer to how God intends it to be understood.